scalasm/aws-lambda-mcp-cookbook/docs/index.md

 This project is a blueprint for new Serverless MCP servers.

-It's based on [AWS sample for MCP](https://github.com/awslabs/mcp/tree/main/src/mcp-lambda-handler) combined with the [AWS Lambda Handler cookbook](https://ran-isenberg.github.io/aws-lambda-handler-cookbook/) template.
+It's started based on [AWS sample for MCP](https://github.com/awslabs/mcp/tree/main/src/mcp-lambda-handler) - but had major refactors since, combined with the [AWS Lambda Handler cookbook](https://ran-isenberg.github.io/aws-lambda-handler-cookbook/) template.

 #### **Monitoring Design**